 The students will be able to identify the phyla/classes of organisms, their structures, and physiology.
-The students will know the human body macroscopically to the organ-system level and the microscopic/ histological level.
+The students will know the human body macroscopically to the organsystem level and the microscopic/ histological level.
 The students will have the hands on experience and be able to work with the equipment in a health setting such as an EKG machine, otoscope, microscope, spectrophotometer, autoclave, etc. The students will have a basic understanding of aseptic transfer, microbiological techniques, and pathogenicity.

-Take a to tal of 18 minimum units18

-Take a m inimum of 8 units from: 8
+Take a minimum of 8 units from:

 BIOL 3 Introduction to

-Life Science
+Life Science 4

 BIOL 5 Human Biology 4

 BIOL 10 Introduction to

 Life Science Lecture 3

 BIOL 10L Introduction to

 Life Science Lab 1

 BIOL 11A Biology for Science

 Majors I 5

 BIOL 11B Biology for Science

 Majors II 5

 BIOL 20 Human Anatomy 4

 BIOL 22 Human Physiology 5

 BIOL 31 Microbiology 5

-Take a m inimum of 3 units from: 3
+Take a m inimum of 3 units from:

 CHEM 1A General Chemistry 5

 CHEM 1B General Chemistry and

 Qualitative Analysis 5

 CHEM 3A Introductory General

 Chemistry 4

 CHEM 3B Introductory and Biological

 Chemistry 3

 PHYS 2A General Physics 1 4

 PHYS 2B General Physics 2 4

 PHYS 4A Physics for Scientists and

 Engineers 4

 PHYS 4B Physics for Scientists and

 Engineers 4

 PHYS 4C Physics for Scientists

 and Engineers 4

 Total Units18

-Other recommended courses: Chemistry 8 or 28A, 28B, 29A, 29B; Mathematics 5A, 5B

-Advisors: Alcazar, Hile, Fallon, Nearn, Rutledge
+Other recommended courses: Chemistry 8 or 28A, 28B, 29A, 29B: Mathematics 5A, 5B Advisors: Alcazar, Hile, Fallon, Nearn, Rutledge